History of Melodifestivalen: 2010s

 2010: Melodifestivalen — A web wildcard is included, featuring unsigned acts competing on the internet for the final place in Melodifestivalen – the winner is selected by SMS voting.
 Anna Bergendahl wins the competition with "This Is My Life", going on to become the only Swedish entry to date not to qualify for the Eurovision final.

 2011: Melodifestivalen — Web wildcard competition expanded, television final in November – two acts selected for heats.
 Proportional representation introduced for televoting in final, each song given share of 473 points based on percentage of total televote.
 Foreign songwriters are allowed for the first time, provided the songs have at least one Swedish writer.
 Eric Saade wins, in his second consecutive participation, with "Popular".

 2012: Melodifestivalen — Web wildcard competition downsized – one song selected for heats.
-Loreen wins with "Euphoria", going on to become Sweden's fifth Eurovision winner.
+Loreen wins with "Euphoria" in her second consecutive participation, going on to become Sweden's fifth Eurovision winner.

 2013: Melodifestivalen — Web wildcard competition discontinued.
 Robin Stjernberg wins with "You" and becomes the first winner from the Second Chance round.

 2014: Melodifestivalen — Sanna Nielsen wins with "Undo" in her seventh participation.

 2015: Melodifestivalen — The total number of competing entries is reduced from 32 to 28.
 A new rule states that at least 50% of selected entries must be written or co-written by at least one female songwriter.
 Måns Zelmerlöw wins with "Heroes" in his third Melodifestivalen participation.
 He goes on to become Sweden's sixth Eurovision winner.

 2016: Melodifestivalen – Frans wins the competition with "If I Were Sorry", in his first public appearance on the music scene since 2006.

 2017: Melodifestivalen – Robin Bengtsson wins with "I Can't Go On" in his second consecutive participation.

 2018: Melodifestivalen – Benjamin Ingrosso wins with "Dance You Off" in his second consecutive participation; he had previously won Lilla Melodifestivalen in 2006, and became the first Lilla Melodifestivalen winner to win its parent competition.

 2019: Melodifestivalen – John Lundvik wins with "Too Late for Love" in his second consecutive participation.